Mastering HTML H1 and Other Heading Tags for Better Search Rankings

 • Don’t spill all the beans in the heading tags, but use them to spark reader interest, so they are curious enough to read the next content section.

-I want to emphasize that <h2>-<h6> tags are great for helping organize long-form content, such as case studies or “how-tos.”
+<h2>-<h6> tags are great for helping organize long-form content, such as case studies or “how-tos.”
 To make the topic of web pages extra clear for people and search engines alike, use search terms in your headings to increase your chances of coming up in search.
-However, including keywords in them isn’t an absolute must—and here’s why.
+However, including keywords in them isn’t an absolute must because crawlers can grasp synonyms and contextual definitions to understand content.

 Verifying your headings

-Check your H1 and other headings with automated solutions by SE Ranking
+Check your H1 and other HTML headings with automated solutions by SE Ranking

 Website Audit